Beau Bridges: Personal life

 Bridges married Julie Landfield in 1964, the two divorced in 1974.
-They have two sons: Casey Bridges (b.
-1969) and Jordan Bridges (b.
+They have two sons, including Jordan Bridges (b.
 1973).
-He married Wendy Treece in 1984.
+He married Wendy Treece on April 10, 1984.
 They have three children.
-Dylan Lloyd Bridges (b.
-1984) Emily Beau Bridges (b.
-1986) and Ezekiel Jeffrey Bridges (b.
-1993).
-Beau and Wendy have six grandchildren.
-Lola, Orson, Clark, Oliver, Parker and Mack.

 Bridges is a Christian.
 He has stated that if the script calls for his character to say God's name in vain, he will ask the director if he can change the line.
 Bridges has been a vegan since 2004.

-Bridges, his brother Jeff and late father Lloyd were among six veterans – the others being Jerry Coleman, Bob Feller and Brian Lamb – honored with the Lone Sailor Award by the United States Navy Memorial in 2011.
+Bridges, his brother Jeff Bridges and late father Lloyd Bridges were among six veterans – the others being Jerry Coleman, Bob Feller and Brian Lamb – honored with the Lone Sailor Award by the United States Navy Memorial in 2011.
 The award recognizes Navy, Marine and Coast Guard veterans who have distinguished themselves in their civilian careers.